 Greg Gaver is the Production Manager.
-He works in overall crop production for the farm and manages the picking of produce from the fields for sale in the Farm Market and handles all hay and straw marketing and delivery.
+He works in overall crop production for the farm and manages the picking of produce from the fields for sale in the Farm Market and delivery.
 He markets all grain, hay and straw, cashiers, is a hayride driver, does school tours, shears trees, manages the swine operation and helps with all aspects of the farm.
 Greg is a 2012 graduate of the University of Maryland with a degree in Agriculture Economics.

 History of the Farm Property: